GMAT Scores for Top Business Schools

 Evaluating GMAT Scores for Top Business Schools

-While average GMAT scores vary somewhat from one top school to the next, looking at our table above, we can pretty safely say that a GMAT score in the 720 to 730 range should put you in line with the median or average GMAT scores at the top 10 schools.
+While average GMAT scores vary somewhat from one top school to the next, looking at our table above, we can pretty safely say that a legacy GMAT score in the 720 to 730 range, or a Focus score in the 670 to 680 range should put you in line with the median or average GMAT scores at the top 10 schools.

-You’ll notice that, for the schools that provide a mid-80% GMAT range, that 720 to 730 score falls roughly in the middle of mid-80%.
-And for the school’s that provide the GMAT range of the entire class, that 720 to 730 score falls toward the higher end of the range.
+You’ll notice that, for the schools that provide a mid-80% GMAT range, the 720 to 730 score (or Focus score 670 to 680) falls roughly in the middle of mid-80%.
+And for the schools that provide the GMAT range of the entire class, those scores fall toward the higher end of the range.

-Putting all of this data together, we can infer that the vast majority of enrolled students at these top business schools do not have GMAT scores that fall in the lower half of the range for an entire class.
-In other words, looking at the ranges and average scores at these schools, we can infer that most enrolled students score 700 or higher on the GMAT, and the proportion of enrolled students who score below 680 is relatively small.
+Putting all of this data together, we can see that the vast majority of enrolled students at these top business schools do not have GMAT scores that fall in the lower half of the range for an entire class.
+In other words, looking at the ranges and average scores at these schools, we can infer that most enrolled students score 700 or higher on the GMAT, (655 Focus equivalent) and the proportion of enrolled students who score below 680 (Focus 625) is relatively small.

 KEY FACT:

-A GMAT score in the 720 to 730 range should put you in line with the median or average GMAT scores at the top 10 US schools.
+A GMAT score in the 720 to 730 range (or Focus 670-680) should put you in line with the median or average GMAT scores at the top 10 US schools.

-So, with everything we’ve learned so far in mind, should you confidently await your acceptance letters to all the top business schools as long as you apply with a 720 GMAT score, a 3.6 GPA, and 5 years of work experience?
-Not so fast.
+So, with everything we’ve learned so far in mind, should you confidently await your acceptance letters to all the top business schools as long as you apply with a 720 (Focus 670) GMAT score, a 3.6 GPA, and 5 years of work experience?
+Not so fast!

 As we’ve already seen, there is no “cookie-cutter” formula in MBA admissions.
 In fact, there are several factors you must balance when setting your GMAT score goal for a top business school.
 Let’s discuss.